NSHipster/articles/2019-08-12-accessibility-keyboard.md

 author: Mattt
 category: Miscellaneous
 excerpt: >-
-  This week on NSHipster,
-  we're taking a look at the macOS Accessibility Keyboard.
   Beyond its immediate usefulness as an assistive technology, the Accessibility Keyboard challenges us to think differently about the nature of input methods